mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

 As a **teacher**: create pool of students account
 Steps:
 1. sign in with Teacher account: t1_uoft / password:123456
-2. Click the profile button at the navigation bar
+2. Click the profile button at the navigation bar in the home page
-3. Click create students account button
+3. Click (New Students) button
 4. Click add or delete one more student button to adjust suitable number of rows
 5. Enter the nickname for new students like “mengdi, jayson, jerry ,faye”
 6. Set a default password like “123456”